 A router acts as a bridge or a medium between your device and the Internet Service Provider.
-Most of the times, we see that all the lights are on except internet LED which stops blinking after initial startup.
-The modern day routers come with a pre-built modem in it and you do not need to buy extra modem to connect it to a Wi-Fi router.
-In order for an internet to work properly, all the lights should be ON.
+Most of the time, we see that all the lights are on except the internet LED which stops blinking after initial startup.
+The modern-day routers come with a pre-built modem in them and you do not need to buy an extra modem to connect it to a Wi-Fi router.
+In order for the internet to work properly, all the lights should be ON.
 Before I tell you a simple trick to switch on the internet light and restore your internet connection, let us know about the different LED lights on the modem-cum-router.

 Power Light.
 It shows that a router is connected to the power source.
 Depending on the brand and model of the router, the color can vary.
-Most common of colors are Red or White.
-In normal condition, the light will be solid.
+The most common colors are Red or White.
+In normal conditions, the light will be solid.
 In case the router’s firmware is getting updated, the power light will blink.

 Internet Light.
-Once a network connection is established between router and ISP, it’s time to receive and send data over the ADSL.
-The internet light should ne ON and on regular intervals, it should blink.
+Once a network connection is established between the router and Internet Service Provider, it’s time to receive and send data over the ADSL.
+The internet light should be ON and at regular intervals, it should blink.
 The color of the internet light on most of the routers is green.

 How to Fix internet Light is not On?

-The internet light is not on means that there is no communication of data between router and ISP.
+The internet light is not on means that there is no communication of data between the router and Internet Service Provider.
 The problem is mostly related to the copper line that is coming to your place and terminating on the router through an RJ11 connector.

-Believe me or not but the trick I am going to share with you is not listed on any technical manual but is quite effective and resolve the internet issue in case all but internet light is not On.
+Believe me or not but the trick I am going to share with you is not listed in any technical manual but is quite effective and resolves the internet issue in case all but the internet light is not On.

-So the trick is that plug-out the telephone(copper) line from the router and connect it to the telephone set and dial any number from it (Just give a missed call).
-Now insert telephone cable back to the router and restart it.
+So the trick is that plug out the telephone(copper) line from the router and connect it to the telephone set and dial any number from it (Just give a missed call).
+Now insert the telephone cable back into the router and restart it.